transcelerate/ddf-home/CaT_FAQ.md

 <details>
 <summary>What is the purpose of the Connectathon?</summary>
 <p></p>
-The overall aim of the DDF Connectathon is to improve the DDF Minimal Viable Product (MVP) by implementing and testing it out through connections with different software solutions.
+The overall aim of the DDF Connectathon is to improve the DDF Minimal Viable Solution (MVS) by implementing and testing it out through connections with different software solutions.
 We will then discover what works and what does not, and identify possible improvements to be made.
 The different Connectathon tracks focus on different areas.
 (See also "What are tracks?")
 <p></p>
 In addition, we want to:
 <p></p>
 - <strong>Create Community Engagement</strong>: Build up open-source community within the ecosystem and encourage future participation in long-term development/governance of the DDF solutions.
-Ideally, this creates positive momentum in the community, allowing organizations to integrate DDF into product roadmaps as result of the event.
+Ideally, this creates positive momentum in the community, encouraging organizations to integrate DDF into product roadmaps as result of the event.
 <p></p>
-- <strong>Be a Catalyst for Innovation</strong>: As a gathering of developers across the clinical studies space, we should have the best opportunity and environment for novel concepts and designs to be built and shared with the community.
+- <strong>Be a Catalyst for Innovation</strong>: As a gathering of developers across the clinical studies space, we should have a unique opportunity and environment for novel concepts and designs to be built and shared with the community.
 <p></p>
 </details>
 <p></p>
 <details>
 <summary>What types of roles/resources are expected to participate in this event?</summary>
 <p></p>
 The focus of this event will be working hands on with your technical solution, and how it connects to the DDF SDR.
 This will require technical resources, capable of developing, debugging, and configuring your solution.
 However, there will be other responsibilities during the event such as presenting your solution and answering questions around future development.
-To deal with these business and process questions it may be beneficial.
+To deal with these business and process questions it may be beneficial to have business and process experts available from your organization to contribute.
 <p></p>
 </details>
 <p></p>